I am Joanne C. Hillhouse, an Antiguan and Barbudan writer.

 - I love Carnival and Calypso, as evidenced by my poem, Children Melee, published in Moko: Caribbean Arts and Letters.

 - I am known for my writing, but I’ve also worked in TV and film production, and was actually involved as associate producer and production manager, respectively, in Antigua and Barbuda’s first and second feature length films (The Sweetest Mango and No Seed).
-I was not, however, involved in the production of the documentary The Making of the Monarch, no matter what IMDB says.
+I was not, however, involved in the production of the documentary The Making of the Monarch, though IMDB has credited me as appearing as self (?).